Most tree planting campaigns fail. What has to change? – DW – 08/08/2024

 "Most times when tree planting campaigns are made, they are made in the context of either local politics or global politics motivated to tick the boxes," Adebote told DW.

-"Many government tree campaigns have unrealistic ambitions," said Yusuf Idris Amoke, a government official for climate change in the Nigerian state of Kaduna.
+For Yusuf Idris Amoke, a government official for climate change in the Nigerian state of Kaduna, "many government tree campaigns have unrealistic ambitions."
 He believes previous campaigns were unsuccessful because they were "created to give a positive public image of the government's green credentials."

 Focus on nurturing the trees to from sapling to maturity